Cuba Info for Americans

 Once you pick a category, you will want to prepare an itinerary (or you can have ViaHero prepare one).
 The itinerary will need to show what you plan to do on your trip and how it meets the category of travel you chose.
 For example, if you are reporting your trip under Support for the Cuban People you will need to outline interactions with locals and contributions to the local economy.
 An easy way to do this is to stay in a casa particular during your trip.
 It’s rare that anybody will ask about your itinerary, but you need to have this just in case the US Immigrations' officer asks for a list of activities upon return to the United States.

 If you want help planning your trip to Cuba, including creating an itinerary, Lianet is a local who can help.

 If flying from the US:

 Cuban-mandated health insurance is a part of your ticket price on American Airlines and Jetblue.
 Double-check with your airline to confirm the inclusion of Cuban health insurance in your ticket price so you don't run into any surprises upon arrival.

 Upon arrival at the airport in Cuba, there will be a table just before the line for immigration that is selling health insurance for Americans.
 Health insurance is mandatory for Americans.
-You won't be allowed through immigration without it, no exceptions.
+If you arrived at Cuban immigrations without proof of health insurance, don't worry, the officer will kindly point you to where you can acquire Cuban health insurance for your trip.
 This is required because the embargo prevents US citizens from using American health insurance in Cuba.
 It only costs $4 per day.
 There is no way to purchase this insurance ahead of your travel to Cuba.

 As an American, there are a few restrictions on what you can bring back from Cuba.